Correct-Syntax/ui-style-lang/README.md

     * Supports loading from a stylesheet for easy theming
     * Support for styling app, panels, frames and static text widgets

-...and more.
+and more.

-# Usage and Examples
+## Usage and Examples

-See the [documentation](https://ui-style-lang.readthedocs.io/en/latest/) at Read the Docs and [full demo examples](https://github.com/Correct-Syntax/ui-style-lang/tree/master/demo) for information on usage...
+See the [documentation](https://ui-style-lang.readthedocs.io/en/latest/) at Read the Docs and [full demo examples](https://github.com/Correct-Syntax/ui-style-lang/tree/master/demo) for information on usage.

-# What does the syntax look like?
+## What does the syntax look like?

 UI Style Lang (Stylesheet API) example: